Interaction of forestry with other farm schemes

 A whole farm planning approach requires analysis of how planting land may interact with other important farming issues such as stocking rates and nitrates calculations.
 The interaction of forestry with other farm schemes is also critical and these interactions are generally well disposed towards forestry.
 Some of the main issues are summarised below.

 The Forestry Programme 2014-2020 does not differentiate between ‘farmer’ and ‘non-farmer’ premium rates.
 Unified forest premiums are available to approved applicants.
 These enhanced premiums will be paid to compensate for potential income foregone over a 15-year period.

 Eligibility criteria still apply in relation to the sale or transfer of pre-2015 plantations.
 For example, if the owner of a plantation, established at the farmer rate of premium, plans to sell or transfer all or part of his/her planted land during the term of contract (normally 20 years, corresponding to the previous premium payment period), the transferee may be eligible to continue claiming the farmer premium by meeting the criteria for farmer status.
 This requires either an active herd number in the new owner's name or documentary proof that 25% of income is from farming, as appropriate.

 Under the Direct Payments system, eligible applicants receive a payment under the Basic Payment Scheme (BPS) and Greening.
-It is a requirement that all BPS applications must be submitted online in 2019 so ensure you are registered for online application in good time.
+It is a requirement that all BPS applications must be submitted online so ensure you are registered for online application in good time.
 Read more about the interaction of forestry with the Basic Payment Scheme here:

 All farmers eligible for payment under the BPS are subject to greening.
 However, over 90% of applicants will automatically qualify for the Greening Payment on the basis of their current farming practices (e.g. more than 75% permanent pasture).